Director Serene Meshel-Dillman

 After leaving SAB, she danced at Melissa Hayden's and The Alvin Ailey School.

 She attended the University of Vermont where she performed with the Main Street Dance Theater.
-A love of photography was enhanced by darkroom and printing courses, and has continued to be a passion ever since.
+A love of photography was enhanced by darkroom and printing courses, and has continued to be her passion.

 Her documentary, The 5th Dementia, about a band whose members live with Alzheimer’s, dementia and Parkinson’s, premiered in November 2019 for Alzheimer’s Awareness Month.
 The 5th Dementia is available across most TVOd platforms.

-Her next project, Take Me Out Feet First, is about medical aid in dying.
-The documentary series follows terminally ill patients from around the U.S. who are advocating for the choice to avoid pain and suffering at the end of their lives and be surrounded by the love of their friends and families.
-The first season (5 episodes) is set to air beginning 2024.
+Her most recent project, Take Me Out Feet First, is a series about medical aid in dying (MAID).
+The series follows terminally ill patients from around the U.S. who are advocating for the choice to avoid pain and suffering at the end of their lives and be surrounded by the love of friends and family.
+Season 1 is currently streaming on Amazon Prime and YouTube.
+Season 2 will be released on YouTube at the end of 2026.